InstrumentalFi/instrumental-contracts/contracts/liquidator/README.md

 ### `ibc_transfer`

-Permissionless method that transfers liquidation target tokens via IBC to the `ibc_channel_id` and `ibc_to_address`.
+Permissionless method that transfers liquidation target tokens(tokens out from swap) via IBC to the `ibc_channel_id` and `ibc_to_address`.

 ```json